dilualphonso/dilusha-alponso-childcareConnect-api/README.md

    - Description: Search for daycare centers based on specified filters.

-#### Children API Endpoints

-- /api/daycares/children
-    - GET: Get a list of children from a particular daycare
-    - POST: Enroll a new child with details

-- /api/daycares/children/:id
-    - GET: Get detailed information about a specific child
-    - PUT: Update details for a specific child
-    - DELETE: Remove a specific child from the daycare

 #### Responses:
   - 200 success for all GET and PUT/PATCH requests
   - 201 created new content for POST requests